 There are two problems with time-limited games.
 The first is that they aren’t very effective in producing games of a predictable length.
 The second is that playing against the clock introduces a new but distasteful tactic — stalling for time when your team is ahead.

-Philippe says that this format works especially well for club tournaments.
-Instead of a tournament being a grueling all-day endurance test, the entire event can be finished in two-and-a-half or three hours.
+Philippe says that the SNOR format works especially well for club tournaments.
+Instead of a tournament being a grueling all-day endurance test, the entire event can be finished in three or four hours.

-The Fernandina Beach/Amelia Island Petanque Club uses fixed-mene games for regular club play, and it has worked out very well for them.
-Games played to six or seven menes are pretty predictable in running for 30 or 35 minutes.
-Thirty-five minutes per game is enough time for a family to arrive at the petanque courts at 2pm, have a nice time, play three games, chat with friends a bit, and be reasonably confident that they will be able to leave around 4pm.
-The Tucson Petanque Club has had the same experience.
-Philippe believes that this compact form has been a significant factor in the success of the Amelia Island club.
-The compact form makes it possible to make a reliable prediction of how long your afternoon of petanque will take, which is really important if you need to be coordinating the schedules for a family.
+The Fernandina Beach/Amelia Island Petanque Club uses SNOR games for regular club play, and it has worked very well for them.
+A round typically takes about 5 minutes, so they can reliably predict that a SNOR game of 6 or 7 rounds will take 30-35 minutes.
+A family can arrive at 2pm, play three games, chat with friends, and be confident that they will be able to leave around 4pm.
+Philippe believes that the compact SNOR format has been a significant factor in the success of the Amelia Island club.

 One minor issue is scorekeeping.
-When you are playing a limited number of ends, you need to keep track of the number of menes as well as the scores of the two teams.
-If you use a portable scorekeeper, you might carry a second one to record the number of menes played.
+When you are playing a limited number of ends, you need to keep track of the number of ends played as well as the team’s scores.
+One idea is to use a portable scorekeeper to keep track of the number of ends played.